-Joshua Clover specializes in 20th Century American poetry, poetics, political economy, and crisis theory, with an emphasis on literature, culture, and finance.
+Joshua Clover specializes in 20th Century anglophone poetry and poetics, political economy, and crisis theory, with an emphasis on literature, culture, and finance.
 He is an affiliated faculty member for the French and Italian Department, Film Studies Program and the Designated Emphasis in Critical Theory.

-He has two books of cultural theory and has contributed articles to journals from Representations to Critical Inquiry, and keeps a column at The Nation.
-He serves on the Editorial Board of Film Quarterly.
+He has two books of cultural theory, routed through film and popular music respectively.
+His book Of Riot, a theorization of riot as historical phenomenon, is forthcoming from Verso in 2016.
+He has contributed articles to journals from Representations to Critical Inquiry, keeps a column at The Nation, and serves on the Editorial Board of Film Quarterly.
 Forthcoming work focuses on poetry and the transformation of the world-system.
-He has also published two books of poetry, been translated into five languages and appears in many anthologies including the Norton Introduction to Literature.
+He has also published two books of poetry, been translated into several languages and appears in many anthologies including the Norton Introduction to Literature.

 1989: Bob Dylan Didn't Have This to Sing About

 In a tour de force of lyrical theory, Joshua Clover boldly reimagines how we understand both pop music and its social context in a vibrant exploration of a year famously described as "the end of history."

 "Joshua Clover finally puts the lie to the tiresome cliche that